-5.2 Network knowledge source data management
+Network knowledge source data management

-Knowledge source data management can mainly acquire, storage and pro-pressing the data of network large model and other systems, as the input of knowledge processing, and provide full data support for knowledge management.
+Network knowledge source data management can mainly acquire, storage and pro-pressing the data of network large model and other systems, as the input of knowledge processing, and provide full data support for knowledge management.
 It is necessary to select the appropriate data source according to the actual situation.

 Network knowledge source data acquisition: This functional block collects the data from network large model and other systems.